-The match will be based on the following list of data elements: First Name, Last Name, last four digits of the Social Security Number, and date of birth.
-DCF will match the USAC Data elements to its SNAP and Medicaid data.
-There are two (2) scenarios for the DCF match process, which will be returned to USAC as a binary yes/no response.
+The match will be based on the following list of data elements: State of residence, first name or last name, date of birth, and last four digits of Social Security number.
+HUD will match the USAC data elements to IMS/PIC data.
+There are two scenarios for the HUD match process, which will be returned to USAC as a binary yes/no response.
 The scenarios are:

-- 1. Positive DCF match DCF finds a match in its respective system for the USAC Data provided. - 2.
-No DCF match DCF finds no match in its respective system for the USAC Data provided
+- 1. Positive HUD match HUD finds a match in its respective system for the USAC data provided - 2.
+No HUD match HUD finds no match in its respective system for the USAC data provided